Asiana Treks and Tours

 9:00 - 10:00 PMSleep early to prepare for the next day's trek

-History of Lukla airport:
+History and Facts of Lukla Airport:

 Flight and weather conditions: